International Day for Biological Diversity – Building a shared future for all life

 Biodiversity and human activity

-The rate at which biodiversity has been falling in the last few decades is deeply disturbing.
+The rate at which biodiversity has been decreasing in the last few decades is deeply disturbing.
 Earth is currently in the midst of the sixth major extinction event in its 4.5-billion-year history.
-And this time round, the cause of a massive reduction in the planet’s biodiversity is not a meteor or an ice age but human activity.
+And this time around, the cause of a massive reduction in the planet’s biodiversity is not a meteor or an ice age but human activity.
 From the world’s oceans to its shrinking savannahs, wetlands, and forests, the rich biodiversity that has bloomed in the last few millennia is under existential threat, with many of the world’s species facing or threatened by functional extinction.
 We now live on a planet that is numerically dominated by just a small number of life-forms – human beings and the animals we eat and use for food.

 What you can do to fight biodiversity loss